Khaled al-Asaad: Early life, education, and family

 Al-Asaad was born in 1932 in Palmyra, where he spent most of his life.
 He held a diploma in history and was educated at Damascus University.
 Al-Asaad was the father of six sons and five daughters, one of whom was named Zenobia after the well-known queen.

 Career

 Archaeologist

 During his career, al-Asaad excavated and restored ancient Palmyra.
 He became the principal custodian of the Palmyra site in 1963, a position he held for forty years.
 His expeditions focused on the late third-century ramparts of Palmyra and he worked with American, Polish, German, French, and Swiss archaeological missions.
 His main achievement was the elevation of Palmyra to a World Heritage Site.

-He was also fluent in Aramaic and regularly translated texts until 2011.
+Al-Asaad was fluent in Palmyrene Aramaic and regularly published and translated important corpora of Palmyrene inscriptions.

 From 1974 onward, Al-Asaad organised exhibitions of Palmyran antiques.

 When he retired in 2003, his son Walid took over his work at Palmyra.
 They both were reportedly detained by the Islamic State in August 2015, but Walid survived.